 I love Terry’s Chocolate Orange.
 I get it as a stocking filler at Christmas.
-I get it for Valentine’s Day.
+I got it for Valentine’s Day once.
 I love it so much that I was determined to make a cake that captured that delicious flavour.

 I recently needed to make two cakes for an occasion at work.
 As always, I made my Zesty Lemon Drizzle Cake but I wanted to try something new for the second cake.
 With that, this delicious marble cake was born and I am over the moon with the result.
 It will certainly be a cake that gets made again and again.

 6oz caster sugar

 Zest of an orange

 8oz self-raising flour

 2 tbsp milk